Skip to main content

 Finding an atypical apartment in Charenton-le-Pont in 3 weeks for a single mother

-Noemie, a lawyer and single mother, had been sleeping in the living room of her 2-bedroom apartment in Saint-Mande since the birth of her son.
-She was looking for an apartment with 2 bedrooms, on the ground floor with a garden, in a recent building, for a budget of 530,000 euros.
-The Home Select property hunter found an atypical property in Charenton-le-Pont in 3 weeks and negotiated the price from 505,000 euros to 495,000 euros.
+Noémie, a lawyer and single mother, had been sleeping in the living room of her 2-room flat in Saint-Mandé since the birth of her son.
+She wanted a flat with two bedrooms, on the ground floor with a garden, in a recent building, on a budget of 530,000 euros.
+The Home Select property hunter found an unusual flat in Charenton-le-Pont in 3 weeks and negotiated the price from 505,000 down to 495,000 euros.

 Mission summary